 So instead of considering it as a system to be put in place, take it as an organizational cultural change project.
 Transformation is not always related to technology or infrastructure.

 What we’re trying to say is simple.
 Before you get excited about the benefits of ERP – streamlined processes, top and bottom-line growth, enhanced efficiency, data automation, etc., remember not to get too excited!
 The problem arises when a “hurry up and get things done” approach is adopted.
-Unless you have a proper understanding of your business goals, how would your ERP system?
+Unless you have a proper understanding of your business goals, how would there be ERP implementation success stories?

 It is, therefore, in your best interest to take the time to understand how your business actually runs.
 It is also critical to understand the level of resource commitment the project will take, for example.
 That’s what we spoke about when we mentioned proper training and leadership to steer the project.
 A cultural mindset.